 6.9 The Statement of Community Involvement (SCI) sets out the Council's approach to community and stakeholder involvement in planning matters.
-We prepared and adopted a SCI in April 2017.
-It is our intention to publish a new SCI in 2022.
+A SCI was most recently adopted in April 2017, and it is intended to consult on a new SCI in November 2022 and adopt it in early 2023.